znsio/specmatic-documentation/documentation/stubbing-jms.md

         <version>0.0.1</version>
     </dependency>
     ```

-2. In the `@BeforeAll` method in the `ContractTests` class, add the following snippet.
+### Start JMS Server

+Below code section shows how to start JMS server.

     ```java
     jmsMock = new JmsMock(new ArrayList<String>() {{
         add("src/test/resources/async-api.yaml");
     }}, "localhost", 61616);
     jmsMock.start();
     ```
-   Above code will start mocked JMS API on port 61616.
+* This will start JMS server running on port: 61616 on localhost.

-3. In the `@AfterAll` method, add the following.
+### Stop JMS Server

+Below code section shows how to shut-down JMS server.

     ```java
     jmsMock.stop();
     ```

-   This command closes connection.
+### Creating yaml file

-4. Create a file called `async-api.yaml` in `src/test/resources`(use the same path in step 2) with the following content.
+Create a file called `async-api.yaml` in `src/test/resources`(use the same path in [step 2](#Start JMS Server) ) with the following content.

     ```yaml
     asyncapi: 2.0.0
     info: